forestgrape/coronavirus/immune_system.md

 * biological:
     - phagocyte <- exploit phagocytosis by infecting the cell
       - SARS-2 can replicate in macrophages
-      - mostly not in T cells where cell death is induced
+      - usually not in T cells where cell death is induced
     - inactivation by antibodies: [in work]